OPEC+ likely to stick to oil output plan, sources say | Headlines

 OPEC and its allies are likely to stick to plans to raise oil output by 400,000 barrels per day (bpd) at an OPEC+ meeting on Thursday, sources said, despite calls from the United States for extra supply to cool rising prices.

-Oil prices have surged this year to a three-year high above $86 a barrel as OPEC+ ramps up supplies gradually and demand recovers.
-But producers are concerned about going too fas, fearing renewed setbacks in the battle against the COVID-19 pandemic.
+Oil prices have surged this year to a three-year high above $86 a barrel as OPEC+ gradually ramps up supplies and as demand recovers.
+But producers are concerned about going too fast, fearing renewed setbacks in the battle against the COVID-19 pandemic.

 "Despite the pressure from consumers, I think the decision of the OPEC+ meeting on Nov.
 4 will most likely be the same increase of 400,000 bpd," an OPEC source said, adding that supporters of increased production growth are in the minority.
-The virtual talks on Thursday start with a meeting of the Joint Ministerial Monitoring Committee, followed by the decision-making meeting of all OPEC+ ministers scheduled for 1400 GMT, another source said.
+Virtual talks on Thursday started with a meeting of the OPEC+ Joint Ministerial Monitoring Committee, which recommended sticking to the plan, sources said.

+OPEC+ ministers began to meet shortly after 1400 GMT, sources said.
+A news conference was planned for 1430 GMT.
+"I think no changes so far," said another OPEC+ delegate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)